MariaALomran/ARTI308-Lab11/README.md

 # ARTI308-Lab11
 # Credit Card Customer Segmentation

 ## About the Project

 This project uses machine learning to group credit card customers into different segments based on their financial behavior.
-The main goal is to understand customer patterns and help businesses create better marketing and customer retention strategies.
+The main goal is to understand customer patterns and help businesses improve their marketing strategies and customer retention.

-The project applies **K-Means Clustering**, an unsupervised learning algorithm, to divide customers into meaningful groups.
+The project applies **K-Means Clustering**, which is an unsupervised machine learning algorithm used to divide customers into meaningful groups.

 ---

 ## Project Goal

-The goal of this project is to:
+The main goals of this project are to:

 - Analyze customer financial behavior
 - Group similar customers together